 Equality and diversity

 Equality of opportunity and improving life chances are at the heart of what we do.
-We’re committed to finding innovative ways to provide excellent services and encourage social cohesion.
+We’re committed to reducing inequalities, encourage social cohesion and find innovative ways to provide excellent services

 Equality and cohesion policy

-Our equality and cohesion policy explains both what we mean by equality, diversity and cohesion, and our main strategies to advance equality and promote cohesion.
-These are:
+Our equality and cohesion policy explains what we mean by equality, diversity, and cohesion.
+It also explains our main strategies to advance equality and promote cohesion.

 Equality objectives